nipy/nibabel/doc/source/index.rst

 Authors and Contributors
 ========================

-NiBabel has been written and is maintained by `Matthew Brett`_ and `Michael Hanke`_.
-The authors are grateful to the following people who have contributed to NiBabel (in rough order of appearance):
+The main authors of NiBabel are `Matthew Brett`_, `Michael Hanke`_ and `Stephan Gerhard`_.
+The authors are grateful to the following people who have contributed code and discussion (in rough order of appearance):

 * `Yaroslav O. Halchenko`_
 * Chris Burns
 * `Gaël Varoquaux`_
-* `Stephan Gerhard`_
 * Ian Nimmo-Smith
 * Jarrod Millman
 * Bertran Thirion